bem/bem-core/common.docs/bemjson/bemjson.en.md

 <a id="custom_fields"></a>

-##### Arbitrary fields
+##### Custom fields

-In addition to special fields that describe the BEM entity and its HTML representation, an object can contain any fields with arbitrary data.
+In addition to special fields that describe the BEM entity and its HTML representation, an object can contain any fields with custom data.
 The data will be available for use in BEMHTML and BEMTREE templates.

-An example of an arbitrary field is the field `url` in a link block:
+An example of a custom field is the field `url` in a link block:

 ```js
 {